TexMex100/pterodactyl-ubuntu/README.md

  - NO sudo possible.

 ### Disclaimer
- - Do not copy or shanger youself as a owner.
+ - Do not copy or change youself as a owner.
  - This Pterodactyl egg is not fully out jet, updates are still comming

 ## Updates